Najafgarh Delhi, India Travel Guide

 Consume only bottled, filtered, or boiled water.
 Avoid tap water, ice, and unpasteurized dairy.
 Eat hot, freshly cooked food.
 Avoid raw salads, fruits with the skin on from street vendors, and questionable hygiene establishments.
 Wash hands frequently or use Alcohol-based hand sanitizer.

-Mosquito-borne diseases (Dengue, Malaria, Chikungunya) are prevalent.
+Mosquito-borne diseases (Dengue, Malaria, Chikungunya) are dominant.
 Use Insect repellent containing DEET or Picaridin.
-Put on long-sleeved shirts and pants, especially at dawn and dusk.
+Put on long-sleeved shirts and pants, notably in the early morning and evening.
 Sleep under mosquito nets if air conditioning or screened windows are absent.

-Air pollution, especially in winter, minimizes outdoor activity on high AQI days.
+Air pollution, particularly in winter, minimizes open-air recreation on high AQI days.
 Consider N95/N99 masks.

 Delhi offers private hospitals (Max, Apollo, Fortis) with high standards; Najafgarh has local clinics.